hongmeiq/getting_and_clean_data/README.md

   * Relabel the numeric activity values to the descriptive activity names
     * activity names are available in the activity_labels.txt second column
   * Subset the merged data sets to extract variables to do with mean and standard deviation
+    * reason to pick the subset: pick any column contains keyword "mean" or "std"
   * Create a final dataset with the average of each variable for each activity and each subject, save it as output.txt

 ### How to run run_analysis.R